 - Draft a necessary summons to the court

 - Properly explain your loved one’s incapacity to the court

 - Give you information on good, recommended guardians

 Angela Frazier was recently named as one of the top ten family lawyers in South Carolina by NAFLA and is experienced in handling conservator and guardianship cases in Greenville, SC.
-If you have hesitations about appointing a guardian to your loved one, call our office today at 864-256-3553 for a free consultation today.
+If you have hesitations about appointing a guardian to your loved one, call our office today at 864-635-6323 for a consultation today.